Chandramauli-Arm64/nvim-config/README.md

 This configuration is released under the MIT License.
 You are free to use, modify, and distribute it as you like, with proper attribution.

+> [!Note]
-> Note: This setup relies on several third-party plugins and tools.
+> This setup relies on several third-party plugins and tools.
 Each plugin retains its own license and should be respected accordingly.
 Please refer to the plugin repositories for more information.

 ## Credits